ppy/osu-wiki/news/2023/2023-04-18-beatmap-spotlights-season-9-spring-2023-nostalgia.md

 *new life from faded dreams*\
 *words that paint hope's spring*

 The curators this season went with the complete opposite pick.
-This winter, we were graced with the rare occasion of osu!trivium Champion cdh ranking a map, firmly earning the curator’s choice for the season.
-The combination of Hakushi Hasegawa’s phenomenal production and KAF’s eerie vocals are brought to life using many new-age mapping tactics in an artistic and intentional manner, including dramatic speedups, “Simon Says”, and a bunch of detached barlines.
+This winter, we were graced with the rare occasion of osu!trivium Champion cdh ranking a map, firmly earning the curator's choice for the season.
+The combination of Hakushi Hasegawa's phenomenal production and KAF's eerie vocals are brought to life using many new-age mapping tactics in an artistic and intentional manner, including dramatic speedups, "Simon Says", and a bunch of detached barlines.

-But all that glitters is not gold, as this high-star piece introduces plenty of challenge, particularly from the inclusion of [Zeth] bringing it hard and fast exactly where it needs to be, along with many sections of complex snapping and quick velocity changes.
-While the top difficulty is the one we found to be the most impressive, the ranking of this map was encouraged by Ulqui and woosungko, who can be found on the lower difficulties.
-If you haven’t already played this map, give it a try.
+But all that glitters is not gold, as this high-star piece introduces plenty of challenge, particularly from the inclusion of \[Zeth\] bringing it hard and fast exactly where it needs to be, along with many sections of complex snapping and quick velocity changes.
+While the top difficulty is the one we found to be the most impressive, the work of Ulqui and woosungko pulled some serious weight in the lower difficulties as well.

+If you haven’t already played this map, give it a try!

 ### osu!catch